spiegelmanaward/spiegelmanaward.github.io/README.md

 1. A nominating letter that states the candidate’s date of birth and how their contributions relate to public health concerns
 2. Up to three letters of support
-3. The candidate’s CV , at e-mail jstorey@princeton.edu.
-Nominations are due by April 1, 2018.
+3. The candidate’s detailed CV